taminater/LEAPs/content/leaps/LEAP-34.md

 ## Specification
 The tiers for the new system are proposed in the below table (table with old system shown for reference).
+The Council can choose to alter these tiers from epoch to epoch, if necessary.

 **Old Program**
 | stkLYRA Balance | Rebate |